Hu-s-h/C-SVMForMRI/README.md

 # C-SVMForMRI
 AD classification by using c-SVM

-First, enter the PreProcessing folder and run batchPreProcessing.m to preprocess the sMRI data;
+First, enter the PreProcessing folder and run batchPreProcessing.m(or run ac-pc.m and batch) to preprocess the sMRI data;

 Then, enter the Extract_Feacture folder and run ExtractFeature_SPM.m for feature extraction;